EOS Scorecard vs Weekly KPI Governance

 Core Structural Differences

-The difference between EOS scorecards and weekly KPI governance is structural rather than philosophical.
+The difference between EOS scorecards and weekly KPI governance is structural rather than philosophical

 EOS provides clarity.